 Could this mean we could lose our developer mode in settings ?

-Oculus even went passed their February 1st deadline date as part of this timeline.
-Oculus Quest Unknown Sources missing issues started to increase on October 21st, 2021.
+Oculus/Meta even went passed their February 1st deadline date as part of this timeline.
+Oculus Quest Unknown Sources missing issues increased on October 21st, 2021.

 Luckily, you can get your folder back by verifying your developer account!
 We’ll show you how to do that next.

-In order to get your Oculus Quest Unknown Sources missing folder back, follow these instructions to verify your Developer Account.
+To get your Meta Quest Unknown Sources missing folder back, follow these instructions to verify your Developer Account.

-- If prompted, login with your Oculus Developer account
+1. If prompted, login with your Meta Developer account

-You would have set up your account as a developer back when your installed SideQuest or learned how to sideload content on to your Quest.
+You would have set up your developer account back when you installed SideQuest or learned how to sideload content onto your Quest.

 Note that you only have to complete one of the two authentication methods above.
 If you don’t want to add a valid payment method to your account, you can enable two-factor authorization with your phone.